Google for Education and data protection

 A little over a week ago, the news on TV3 broadcast an extensive report on the use of Google for Education in schools.
 Subsequently, Popap, the programme on Catalunya Ràdio for which I am a regular contributor, discussed it at length

-The use of Google Education has become increasingly common in schools in Catalonia for the past 2 or 3 years.
+The use of Google Education has become increasingly common in schools in Catalonia over the past 2 or 3 years.
 The fact that the tool and the Google environment we all know is free of charge means that its use is spreading with almost no competition (Microsoft offers similar services but is used much less frequently).
-The debate on the security and privacy of personal data saved or shared via Gmail, Drive, or Classroom of such a sensitive group as that of children is a logical one, and I believe it shows the degree of maturity of our society.
+The debate on the security and privacy of personal data saved or shared via Gmail, Drive, or Classroom of such a sensitive group as that of children is logical, and I believe it shows the degree of maturity of our society.
 We should, however, also consider the following:

-In the Google for Education service:
+Regarding the Google for Education service:

 - Google has access to the data as a service provider, in legal speak known as the “Processor”, and this point is crucial.
 This is the complete opposite to when you open a gmail account, where Google is what is known as the controller of the data it collects and of the purposes for which it is used.
 In Google for Education, the controller of this data is the School, and Google a “mere service provider” compelled to comply with its contractual obligations with the School.